antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/README.md

 ### appsettings.json configuration

- You have to have couple configuration sections - settings to connect to the RabbitMQ server and one section per exchange.
+ You have to add a couple configuration sections: (1) settings to connect to the RabbitMQ server and (2) a section that configures an exchange (one section per exchange frankly speaking).
- Exchange sections define how to bind queues and exchanges and which routing keys to use.
+ Exchange sections define how to bind queues and exchanges with each ohter and which routing keys to use for that.
- You can bind a queue to an exchange with more that one routing key, but if there are no routing keys in the queue section, then that queue will be bind to the exchange with its name.
+ You can bind a queue to an exchange with more than one routing key, but if there are no routing keys in the queue section, then that queue will be bound to the exchange with its name.
 ```
 {
   "RabbitMq": {